How I do My Reviews – The 13th Note way!

 The Ten Golden Rules I Follow with my Reviews;

-1. No Self Indulgence – Music is Why I do this!!
+1. No Self Indulgence

 Most Audiophiles are into HiFi because of the music and this colours the whole purpose for being into audio.
-My tastes are as wide as Electronic to Classical and you won’t always find the usual ‘audiophile’ music suspects being played from my library.
+My tastes are as wide as Electronic to Classical and you won’t always find the usual ‘audiophile’ music suspects being played from my music library.
 So for me HiFi is not a self indulgent pursuit of owning HiFi gear for the sake of it.

-2. Credibility and Balance Always
+2. Credibility and Balance to your needs.

 3. Reviews Should be Engaging and Enthusiastic!